- Online Pre-Arrival Course for International Graduate Students

 How can participating in a conversation circle benefit me?

-- For international students and scholars at UM, participating in a Conversation Circle provides a great chance to practice English, learn about Ann Arbor, meet native English speakers, and feel more confident and fluent when speaking in social situations.
+- For international students and scholars at UM, participating in a Conversation Circle provides a great chance to practice English, learn about Ann Arbor, and feel more confident and fluent when speaking in social situations with all types of English speakers, including native speakers.
 The emphasis is on day-to-day, informal communication (including slang and idioms), and becoming comfortable not just with English, but with UM and US life in general.

 - For facilitators, the program is a great way to meet interesting people from around the world, gain intercultural experience, explore language-learning issues, learn more about English, and have some fun.
 It is also a form of service which benefits the entire U-M community by helping international students more fully participate in the life of the University and contributing to a positive campus climate which is welcoming to all.